 Mapping and understanding our supply chains beyond direct relationships is one of our key priorities.
 We recognise that our most salient risks regarding modern slavery occur in the lower tiers of our supply chains.
 Because of this, we have placed significant focus on improving supply chain transparency and product traceability.
 To date, we have obtained country level traceability of our natural materials (cotton, wool and viscose), as well as polyester.
-We have visited a total of 10 farms at Tier 4 (wool, alpaca and cotton) in Egypt, Turkey, New Zealand and Peru and traced a key cotton supply chain in India and recycled nylon supply chain in Slovenia down to Tier 3 (in this case, Tier 3 means the nylon spinner).
+We have visited a total of 12 farms at Tier 4 (wool, alpaca and cotton) in Egypt, Turkey, New Zealand, Australia and Peru and traced a key cotton supply chain in India and recycled nylon supply chain in Slovenia down to Tier 3 (in this case, Tier 3 means the nylon spinner).
 We have mapped and continue to monitor all Tier 1, we have mapped all and assessed key Tier 2 and some Tier 3 and 4 Product Suppliers, as well as key procurement suppliers and service providers.
-In 2021, we have also assessed our Italian warehouses and e-commerce partner and mapped service providers in Europe and US.

 In 2019, we introduced the Stella Sustainability Hub for our suppliers.
 The hub is an online platform for suppliers to submit information about their own facilities, their subcontractors and raw material suppliers.
 In addition, the hub provides a space for suppliers to review and sign our policies including the Code of Conduct, Responsible Sourcing Guide and Modern Slavery Policy.
 This allows us to ensure our supply chain mapping can be updated on a continuous basis and we can have a full picture of our supply chain and its associated risks.
-In 2021 we reviewed the design and outlook of the platform in order to provide a better user experience and incentivising supplier engagement.
-We have also worked on integrating our risk tool into the platform together with our assessment template to improve our internal way of managing the supply chain and the information SMC collects.
+With the objective to have an integrated traceability system able to collect sustainability information related to suppliers, we are also evaluating to integrating our risk tool into the platform together with our assessment template to improve our internal way of managing the supply chain and the information SMC collects.